What is Breadcrumbs?

 Breadcrumbs are a secondary navigation system that displays the path from a site’s homepage to the current page, typically shown as a clickable trail like “Home > Blog > SEO > Keyword Research.”

-The term borrows from Hansel and Gretel — a trail to follow back.
+The term borrows from Hansel and Gretel.
+A trail to follow back.
 In SEO, breadcrumbs serve double duty.
 They help visitors understand where they are in your site architecture and give search engines explicit signals about how your pages relate to each other.

 Google displays breadcrumbs directly in search results when schema markup is properly implemented.
 A Sistrix study found that breadcrumb-enriched results get up to 10% higher click-through rates because users can preview the page’s context before clicking.